 Hanoi’s biggest central food distribution market is known as Long Bien Market.

-The huge quantity of fresh produce, giant piles of herbs, tons of vegetables, and tropical fruit cover the market and sprawl onto the adjacent streets.
+The considerable quantity of fresh produce, giant piles of herbs, tons of vegetables, and tropical fruit cover the market and sprawl onto the adjacent streets.

 I had an incredible time standing out-of-the-way on the side near the entrance of the market while gazing at the ridiculous amount of motorcycles and double basket porters scurrying back and forth.